dujest/yacht-resistance/README.md

 5. Explore many different models and shortlist the best one.
 6. Fine tune your models and combine them into a great solution.
 7. Present your solution.
-8. Lunch, monitor, and maintain your system.
+8. Launch, monitor, and maintain your system.

 # 1. Frame the problem and look at the big picture